mehedi-sharif/soulspring/content/_index.md

       content: "Some people may skeptical now, but in 5-10 years no one will be."

+# Our Locations
+our_locations:
+  enable: true
+  title: "Our Locations"
+  subtitle: "Our clinics and living wellness resorts"

 # Holistic doctors
 holistic_doctors:
   enable: true